 The six-county NIPC region represents more than 90 percent of the 15-county Chicago MSA's employment totals.
-Figure 4 illustrates past and current W&P employment forecasts (released in 2014, 2013, 2012, 2010, and 2008), current CMAP employment forecasts (released in 2012), and Moody's Analytics current (October 2015) and previous (2014 and 2012) employment forecasts.
+Figure 4 illustrates past and current W&P employment forecasts (released in 2016, 2015, 2013, 2012, 2010, and 2008), current CMAP employment forecasts (released in 2014), and Moody's Analytics latest (February 2016) and previous (2015, 2014 and 2012) employment forecasts.
 It is important to recognize that the definition of employment datasets as adopted by CMAP and used by Moody's is different from the rest of the sources depicted in the figure.
 The CMAP and Moody's forecasts use the Bureau of Labor Statistics (BLS) definition of employment, and come very close to each other in terms of 2040 levels.
 BLS employment data is derived from its survey of establishments and is generally less complete than the Bureau of Economic Analysis (BEA) employment estimates.
 BLS employment data does not include agricultural workers, military, proprietors, household workers, and miscellaneous employment.
 All other sources presented use the BEA definition of employment.
 BEA employment data represents a more complete measure of full-time and part-time workers and served as the source of historical trend data.
-The employment forecast recommended by ACG uses the BEA definition, depicted by the thick red line, and it closely tracks the recent projection series from W&P.
+The employment forecast recommended by ACG uses the BEA definition, depicted by the thick red line, and it is similar in magnitude to the recent projection series from W&P.